sabine/ocaml-blog-tutorial/README.md

 to render `Template.post` when a post was found, and return a 404 response when no post with the given slug was found.

-4. Modify `Template.all_posts` so that every blog post has an `<a>` tag around the title that links to the new route.
+4. Modify `Template.home` so that every blog post has an `<a>` tag around the title that links to the new route.

 You will need to use `<%s ... %>` again to render `post.slug` as part of the URL.